martintrojer/frinj/README.md

 Key features;

-* Tracks units of measure allowing you to mix units of measure transparently
+* Tracks units of measure through all calculations allowing you to mix units of measure transparently
 * Comes with a huge database of units and conversion factors
 * Inspired by the Frink project (http://futureboy.us/frinkdocs/)
 * Tries to combine Frink's fluent calculation style with idiomatic Clojure